-Yes No Question Are there initiatives involving "rural roads" included in this CVSP?
-Does your State voluntarily submit an annual Training Plan to the National Training Center (NTC)?
-Does your State include activities regarding Migrant Worker Transportation in Rural Areas in this CVSP?
+- Initiatives involving "rural roads" are specifically included in this CVSP. - The State has voluntarily submitted an annual Training Plan to the National Training Center (NTC).

 The services provided by and for PRMCSAP are distributed among a Main Office (MO), located in the TPSB's Eastern Regional Office, and three (3) Regional Offices: Northern, Southern and Western.
 As specified in Part 1, Section 3, the PSRB provides administrative support to TPSB and PRMCSAP.